 I Ching Resources

-A co-operative effort from I Ching users the world over: this is a collection of real I Ching divination experiences from a great variety of perspsectives, usefully organised by hexagram.
-Though it's really been overtaken by Clarity's WikiWing, you are still very welcome to contribute your own readings - anonymously if you prefer.
+An old project of mine, a co-operative effort from I Ching users the world over: this is a collection of real I Ching divination experiences from a great variety of perspsectives, usefully organised by hexagram.
+Though it’s really been overtaken by Clarity’s WikiWing, you are still very welcome to contribute your own readings – anonymously if you prefer.